 Summer Session

 Summer Session at the University of Chicago welcomes undergraduate and academically talented high school students from around the world each summer to participate in intensive study within our unique scholarly environment alongside our own College students.
-The Summer Session Office hires faculty, lecturers, and senior lecturers to teach Summer Quarter and September Term undergraduate courses in a variety of subjects, as well as specially designed courses for pre-college students.
+The Summer Session Office hires hires faculty, instructional professors, senior lecturers, lecturers, and teaching fellows to teach Summer Quarter and September Term undergraduate courses in a variety of subjects, as well as specially designed courses for pre-college students.

 Summer Teaching Overview